“Our goal is to show respect, appreciation, and understanding to all our clients.”

 • Education, training, and apprenticeship guidance

-• Training and presentations on topics related to career services, inclusive work environments, and disclosure and accommodations
+• Training and presentations on topics related to neurodivergence, career services, job searching, inclusive work environments, and disclosure and accommodations